 - arg1 – command that returns a list of items, it should be a command that links your Excel template to specific data fields in your SharePoint sites.

 - GetView("List Name"; "View Name") – this will return all items in your specified lists’ view.

 - FindItems("List Name"; "Column Name"; "Value") – this will return all items from your specified list, that contain your specified value "Value" in your specified column "Column Name".

 - height – optional height parameter – it means, how many rows repeater has to repeat.
-For example setting height to 2, will repeat 2 rows in the Excel sheet for every list entry in your SharePoint.
-By default its value is 1.
+For example, setting the height to 2 will repeat 2 rows in the Excel sheet for every list entry in your SharePoint.
+By default, its value is 1.

-3. Inside the repeater region you can specify additional tags from repeater context.
+3. Inside the repeater region, you can specify additional tags from repeater context.
 One comment can contain multiple commands.
-Add additional tags for columns that you need to be reapeated.
+Add additional tags for columns that you need to be repeated.

 4. If you want to copy list items’ values to your Excel sheet, you have to add a Repeater() command and add additional commands for every column you need to be copied:

 In this example, it will repeat a region with a width of 6 columns, and 1 row for every list item, starting from A1 cell.
 It will repeat as many times, as many items the function GetView("Tasks"; "AllItems") will return.
 In each top cell, A1, A2, etc., we will put repeated items’ IDs.
 In the lower cells, B1, B2, etc., we will put repeated items’ column names, for example, Title.